 Heat a medium skillet over medium heat.
 Once it’s hot, add a tablespoon of grapeseed oil and your fish.
 Make sure the fish is in a single layer and not sticking to the skillet, then cover it and set your timer for 5 minutes.
 Peek under the lid every minute or so and stir the fish around to make sure it gets fried and crispy on all sides.
 Just be gentle — you don’t want the fish to fall apart.
 Once the fish is done, you’re ready to assemble the tacos.

 To make the fish tacos, start with a lettuce leaf, add the fish and veggies, then top with a dollop of Avocado Cream Sauce.
+If you insist on a real taco, then go with an organic corn variety for an authentic experience.
 Olé!

 - 1 medium jicama, peeled and grated